-Preparatio ns: Secure location for event (ADA accessible) ☐ Large, well-lit, with wall space for hanging plans, electrical outlets, internet access and with space for: Listening sessions "Stakeholder" - large group (municipal staff, board members, business leaders - as related to the project) , , , Public: small group discussion (chairs in circles OR around tables, 6-8 per group) Team to meet and brainstorm Team to spread out and do the work on Saturday Restroom facilities (ADA accessible) Overnight accommodations for team members.
-(Depending on your location.
-This will be discussed at the beginning of the planning process.)
-Marketing the event to the community - what works best?
-Personal invitations to key community leaders AND naysayers Suggestions: Article in local paper; notices in town event calendars, town committee meeting schedules, prominent changeable message sign right downtown a few days before the event, etc. Secure donations of food Lunch on Friday for Team Water (it would be nice if this were in cups not bottled water), snacks (healthy) for team in afternoon Supper on Friday (many do a community supper) Breakfast Saturday AM - during team work session Water, snacks AM and PM Lunch on Saturday - during team work session Secure funding (\$6000, unless otherwise discussed) For ever nt:
+- ☐ Secure location for event (ADA accessible) - ☐ Large, well-lit, with wall space for hanging plans, electrical outlets, internet access, and with space for: - Listening Sessions - Team to meet and brainstorm - Team to spread out and do the work on Saturday - ☐ Restroom facilities (ADA accessible) - Overnight accommodations for team members (Depending upon your location.
+This will be discussed at he beginning of the planning process.) - ☐ Marketing the event to the community-what works best? - Personal invitations to key community leaders AND naysayers - Suggestions: Articles in local paper; notices in town event calendars, town committee meeting schedules, prominent changeable message sign right downtown a few days before the event, etc. - ☐ Secure donations of food - Lunch on Friday for Team - Water (cups vs. bottled water), snacks (healthy) for team in afternoon - Supper on Friday (many do a community supper) - Breakfast Saturday AM-during team work session - Water and snacks-AM & PM - Lunch on Saturday-during team work session - ☐ Secure funding (\$6,000, unless otherwise discussed)